lairgiyassir/pystartrails/README.md

 ![alt text](/examples/logo.png "Image sequence repository")

-Photographers and astrophotographers can use this package to quickly and easily generate star-trail images from a sequence of images in order to create stunning images of the night sky.
+This package can be used by astrophotographers and photographers to create stunning images of the night sky by generating star trails from a sequence of images.

 The previous image-processing software I used was Adobe Photoshop, a powerful image-processing program that can be used for the generation of star trails.
-However, I experienced slow computer performance after uploading a star trail image sequence (more than 500 images) since my RAM became overloaded with images.
-I was forced to divide the 500 images into small batches.
-This process took a considerable amount of time.
+However, I experienced slow computer performance after uploading a star trail image sequence (more than 500 images) because my RAM became overloaded.
+I was forced to divide the 500 images into small batches and this process took a considerable amount of time.

 Due to this, I have decided to develop a lightweight and fast python package that does not require the installation of any external programs.
 I hope that this package will be useful for all astrophotographers and photographers worldwide :)